buggyrace/buggy-race-about/docs/hosting/heroku.md

 If you want to set a non-default authorisation code _before_ you set up, you can do so here too.
 Note that the very first step of your set up on the site will be to change this.
-So you really only need to do this if you are not going to run the set up process as soon as your have deployed.
+So you really only need to do this if you are not going to run the set up process as soon as you have deployed.

 | Name                              | Value                         |
 |-----------------------------------|-------------------------------|